ericman314/UnitMath/README.md

 - `parentheses`: **`false`**
 When formatting a unit, group the numerator and/or denominator in parentheses if multiple units are present.
 TODO: example

+- `precision`: **16**
+The number of significant figures to output when converting a unit to a string.
+Reducing this can help reduce the appearance of round-off errors, which happen quite frequently when using a computer.
+(It is the author's belief that all attempts to eliminate round-off error eventually converge toward the strategy of carrying around extra digits during a calculation, and then hiding them before showing the answer to the user.)

 - `prefix`: **`"auto"`**, `"always"`, or `"never"`
 When formatting a unit, this option will specify whether the `toString` and `format` methods are allowed to choose an appropriately sized prefix in case of very small or very large quantities.
 The `"auto"` setting behaves exactly like `"always"`, unless the `unit` was constructed using the `to()` method.